facebook/lexical/packages/lexical-website/docs/concepts/node-replacement.md

 In the snippet above,
 - `replace`: Specifies the core node type to be replaced.
 - `with`: Defines a transformation function to replace instances of the original node to the custom node.
 - `withKlass`: This option ensures that behaviors associated with the original node type work seamlessly with the replacement.
-For instance, node transforms or listeners targeting ParagraphNode will also apply to CustomParagraphNode when withKlass is specified.
+For instance, node transforms or mutation listeners targeting ParagraphNode will also apply to CustomParagraphNode when withKlass is specified.
 Without this option, the custom node might not fully integrate with the editor's built-in features, leading to unexpected behavior.

 Once this is done, Lexical will replace all ParagraphNode instances with CustomParagraphNode instances.
 One important use case for this feature is overriding the serialization behavior of core nodes.
 Check out the full example below.